jananir77/vallur.github.com/_posts/2014-09-01-CompressionMetrics.md

  ![compression size](/img/posts/compresssize.png)

-Below graph shows the time taken in under seconds for un-compressing bytes based on the size
+Below graph shows the time taken in underseconds but displayed in milliseconds for un-compressing bytes based on the size

  ![un-compression size](/img/posts/compressiontime.png)

-Below graph shows the time taken in under seconds for compression based on the size
+Below graph shows the time taken in underseconds but displayed in milliseconds for compression based on the size

  ![compression size](/img/posts/uncompresstime.png)